The full stack · built in the sprint

 A competitor can copy the R+2 receipt format in a weekend — it's open, that's the point.
 What they cannot copy quickly is the cryptographic linkage between all nine pieces: identity that resolves to the signing key, memory that emits signed receipts, negotiation that reads reputation, an economy that settles against identity, federation that carries compliance across borders, audit export that aggregates everything, and zero-knowledge proofs that verify it all without disclosure.

 Provenance without identity is unaudited.
 Identity without memory has no history.
 Memory without provenance is unverifiable.
 An economy without provenance is uninsurable.
 Each piece needs the others to be meaningful — which means a competitor has to build all of them, correctly, with the cryptography linking up.
-That is an 18-to-24-month substrate project.
-We shipped the substrate in a sprint, on roughly $130/month of infrastructure.
+That is a longer substrate project; timeline estimates are illustrative, not guarantees.
+We shipped the linked reference substrate quickly on low infrastructure cost.
+Production hardening, multi-peer federation, and independent audit remain open gates.

 That gap is the moat.
 The standards stay open so the category grows; the linked infrastructure stays ours so the category has a home.